Clement Attlee: Economy

 The government was less successful in housing, which was the responsibility of Aneurin Bevan.
 The government had a target to build 400,000 new houses a year to replace those which had been destroyed in the war, but shortages of materials and manpower meant that less than half this number were built.
 Nevertheless, millions of people were rehoused as a result of the Attlee government's housing policies.
 Between August 1945 and December 1951, 1,016,349 new homes were completed in England, Scotland, and Wales.

 When the Attlee government was voted out of office in 1951, the economy had been improved compared to 1945.
 The period from 1946 to 1951 saw continuous full employment and steadily rising living standards, which increased by about 10 per cent each year.
 During that same period, the economy grew by 3 per cent a year, and by 1951 the UK had "the best economic performance in Europe, while output per person was increasing faster than in the United States".
 Careful planning after 1945 also ensured that demobilisation was carried out without having a negative impact upon economic recovery, and that unemployment stayed at very low levels.
 In addition, the number of motor cars on the roads rose from 3 million to 5 million from 1945 to 1951, and seaside holidays were taken by far more people than ever before.
 A Monopolies and Restrictive Practices (Inquiry and Control) Act was passed in 1948, which allowed for investigations of restrictive practices and monopolies.
+However, some economic historians have argued that the UK failed to develop economically after the war, with failure to support industry leaving the economy not recovering as effectively as Germany.

 Energy

 1947 proved a particularly difficult year for the government; an exceptionally cold winter that year caused coal mines to freeze and cease production, creating widespread power cuts and food shortages.
 The Minister of Fuel and Power, Emanuel Shinwell was widely blamed for failing to ensure adequate coal stocks, and soon resigned from his post.
 The Conservatives capitalised on the crisis with the slogan 'Starve with Strachey and shiver with Shinwell' (referring to the Minister of Food John Strachey).

-The crisis led to an unsuccessful plot by Hugh Dalton to replace Attlee as Prime Minister with Ernest Bevin.
+The crisis led to an unsuccessful plot by Hugh Dalton to replace Attlee as prime minister with Ernest Bevin.
 Later that year Stafford Cripps tried to persuade Attlee to stand aside for Bevin.
 These plots petered out after Bevin refused to cooperate.
 Later that year, Dalton resigned as Chancellor after inadvertently leaking details of the budget to a journalist.
 He was replaced by Cripps.